tjordanchat/weather-station/README.md

 	nohup python -m SimpleHTTPServer 8000 &

+You will have to retype the above command every time you reboot your server.

-View in Kindle at current.html
+View with Kindle at current.html

 If you want to view it on your computer go to new.html.
 It rotates 90 degrees